matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/l1-l2-interop.md

 ### Gas estimation

-The system processes gas estimation for transactions implicitly.
+The SDK processes gas estimation for transactions implicitly.
 However, it is also possible to implement the gas estimation processes explicitly.

 :::tip L1 to L2 gas estimation for transactions
 - Basic costs are measured in the amount of gas, and so the final cost depends on the gas price that the transaction assigns.